sachkeeratb/HBCyberTech-Website/README.md

 ## Introduction

-HB CyberTech is a club focused on CyberSecurity, Embedded Programming, and more.
+HB CyberTech is a club focused on CyberSecurity, Embedded Programming, and the like.
 This website serves as a platform to share information, connect with members, and organize activities and workshops.

 ## Purpose